Skip to content

 Companion philosophy: Independent model, independent perspective.
 Kimi reasons differently from Claude.
 A second opinion from a different model catches what self-review misses.

-• /kimi:review — Kimi reads your working-tree diff and returns structured findings (severity, confidence, file:line, suggested fix).
+• /kimi:review — Kimi reads your working-tree diff and returns plain Markdown findings with severity, confidence, and file:line references.
 Use when you've just made a change and want a sanity check before committing.

 • /kimi:challenge — Adversarial pass.
 Kimi argues against your approach instead of polishing it.
 Useful for analysis scripts where the failure mode is "looks right, was wrong."